uwasystemhealth/FRACAS_Team1/README.md

 Change permission:
 - Log into admin site using an admin account.
-- Click the Users hyperlink, then select a user to modify.
+- Click the "Users" hyperlink, then select a user to modify.
 - Additionally, tick multiple checkboxes to select multiple users, then expand the Action dropdown menu to selct an action to be applied on the selected users.
 Click Go to confirm.

 Please note: the actions "Approve/Disapprove" change the "Approved" attribute and essentially activate/deactivate the account.